samunruh86/retail_multi/admin/md_files/site_copy.md

 - Answer: “Not right away.
 We help you evaluate your current setup and gradually transition toward a more controlled, performance-based reseller model that protects both sales and relationships.”
 - Question: "How do you help maintain pricing control?"
 - Answer: “We use MAP monitoring, marketplace audits, and proactive reseller management to ensure your pricing stays consistent and your brand value stays protected.”
-- Question: "What makes Blue Haven Brands different from an agency?"
+- Question: "What makes Retail Stride different from an agency?"
 - Answer: “We’re not a typical agency.
 We partner with brands as both strategic consultants and active marketplace operators—investing our time and resources into mutual success.”
 - Question: "Do you handle fulfillment or prep services?"
 - Answer: “Yes.
 We can coordinate labeling, bundling, and inbound prep through trusted logistics partners to make your FBA or D2C process seamless.”